Blaine Robison, M.A.

 Watch out: Grk. blepō, pres. imp., 2p-pl., to look out or see, here with the focus on spiritual circumspection (cf. 1Kgs 8:61). brothers: pl. of Grk. adelphos, voc.
 See verse 1 above.
 Paul emphasizes his filial kinship with his readers. lest: Grk. mēpote, conj., a marker cautiously expressing possibility and indicating a circumstance or attitude designed to counteract a consequence ordinarily considered undesirable; so that, lest. there will be: Grk. eimi, fut. mid.
 See verse 2 above. in: Grk. en, prep. any: Grk. tis, indefinite pronoun.
 See verse 4 above. of you: Grk. humeis, pl. pronoun of the second person.

-of unfaithfulness: Grk. apistia (the negated form of pistos, "faithful"), lack of willingness to respond positively to words or actions that invite belief or commitment; unbelief, unfaithfulness, or distrust.
-The great majority of versions translate the noun as "unbelief" or "unbelieving."
-The noun does not describe changing from being a monotheist to being an atheist.
+Ellicott comments that "the Greek word apistia stands in direct contrast to 'faithful' (pistos, Hebrews 3:2), and combines the ideas of 'unbelief' and 'faithlessness.'
 Bruce observes that apistia involved disloyalty as well as the passive failure to trust.
 He then notes that the phrase kardia ponēra apistias bears a verbal resemblance to the rabbinical doctrine of the yetzer ra, the evil inclination.
 A source passage for this viewpoint is 2Esdras 3:20-22; 4:30; 7:92, which traces the beginning of the "evil heart" with Adam.

 The Pharisee Sages believed that Man was created with two impulses or inclinations, a deduction drawn from Genesis 2:7, which states that God formed (vayyitzer) man.
 The spelling of this Hebrew verb is unusual: it uses two consecutive Yods instead of the one that would be expected.
 The Sages inferred that these Yods stand for the word "yetzer," which means impulse, and the existence of two Yods here indicates that humanity was formed with two impulses: a good impulse (the yetzer tov) and an bad impulse (the yetzer ra) (Berachot 61a).